HeptaSean/aiken-trivial/README.md

 }
 ```
 In order to prevent replay attacks, the message has to contain some data
-that always change and are only accepted for a limited time.
+that always changes and is only accepted for a limited time.
+Otherwise the signature would always be completely identical and an
+attacker would only have to intercept it once to use it to login as the
+user in the future.

 We now build the transaction with `cardano-cli transaction build-raw` to
 have a more fine-grained control about what is built into the transaction: